wipplelang/wipple/docs/src/learn/patterns.md

 greet bob
 ```

 And... error?
 How come?
-Well, we're providing a `Person` value to `greet`, but we probably want to be using the name (ie. the `Text` value) contained _within_ the `Person `value.
-This use case leads to patterns' other purpose — to provide a new value that does what we need.
+Well, we're providing a `Person` value to `greet`, but we probably want to be using the name (ie. the `Text` value) contained _within_ the `Person` value.
+This use case leads to patterns' second purpose — to provide a new value that does what we need.

 Traits are patterns that: